noravinsc/tensorflow_web/README.md

 # tensorflow_web
+requirements:
+websocket(channels 2.0.2),
+tensorfolw 1.13.1,
+django 2.1.4，
+python 3.7
-use websocket, tensorfolw, django to change the world in an easy way
+To change The world In an Easy way!(TTIE)